amr-elmowaled/discrete-project/README.md

 using this fact, we can know whether two expressions are equivalent or not:
 ```
 if both expressions have no shared variables:
-  if both of them being equally either tautology or unsatisfiable:
+  if both of them are equally either tautology or unsatisfiable:
     then they are equivalent
   else:
     they are not equivalent